-The preparation of the consolidated financial statements in conformity with U.S. generally accepted accounting principles ("GAAP") requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenue and expenses, and the disclosure of contingent liabilities.
+The preparation of the consolidated financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenue and expenses, and the disclosure of contingent liabilities.
 The Company evaluates its estimates on an ongoing basis, including those related to revenue recognition, product warranty obligations, valuation of inventories, tax related contingencies, valuation of long-lived and intangible assets, other contingencies and litigation, among others.
 The Company generally bases its estimates on historical experience, expected future conditions and third-party evaluations.
-Accounting estimates require difficult and subjective judgments and actual results may differ from the Company's estimates, particularly in light of the uncertainty relating to the impact of the COVID-19 pandemic.
-Certain accounting estimates that generally require consideration of expected future conditions were assessed by taking into account anticipated impacts from the COVID-19 pandemic as of April 3, 2021 and through the date of this Annual Report on Form 10-K using reasonably available information as of those dates.
+The inputs into certain of these estimates and assumptions include the consideration of the economic impact of the